Name: Vance-Granville Community College

 Deborah F. Brown

 Quote from the President

-“Vance-Granville Community College emphasizes student success, economic development and community engagement.
+“Vance-Granville Community College (VGCC) emphasizes student success, economic development, and community engagement.
 Our primary objective is to serve students so that they may achieve their personal goals and advance their professional lives.
 At the same time, we understand our role in the economic progress of our region.
 We take the word ‘community’ in our name seriously, offering quality educational services at four campuses, at other locations throughout our area, and online.
 By helping our existing business enterprises to be more globally competitive, through providing enriching cultural opportunities, and in developing well-rounded students, we seek to ensure that our communities thrive.”

 - The college's endowment and scholarship fund awards more endowed scholarships than any program of its kind in North Carolina.
 Over 6,500 scholarships have been awarded to Vance-Granville Community College students through the fund since 1982.